 |Rooms||2 bedrooms, 2 bathrooms of which 2 family bathrooms|

 |Utilities||Dishwasher, Washing machine|

-Gas central heating with open fire in sitting room.
-Electric oven and hob, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, TV, DVD player, CD/radio, library of books and games.
-Fuel, power and starter pack for open fire inc. in rent.
+Gas central heating with open fire.
+Electric oven and hob, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, TV, DVD, CD/radio, selection of books and games.
+Fuel, power and starter pack for fire inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
-Off road parking for two cars.
+Off road parking for 2 cars.
 Enclosed, lawned garden with furniture.
 Two well-behaved pets welcome.
 Sorry, no smoking.
-Shop 2 miles, pub 1.2 miles.
+Shop and pub 2 miles.

 From the lush green farmlands of the Borders to the ruggedness of the Highlands, the Scots are proud of their land and identity.
 Scotland also has some of Britain's best beaches with glorious stretches of clean sand over which to roam.

 The bustling fishing port of Eyemouth is set just over the Scottish border, eight miles north of the historic walled town of Berwick-upon-Tweed.
 Eyemouth still has a fish market supplied from local fishing boats, narrow cobbled streets preserve the ancient character of this delightful coastal town, and there are a number of visitor attractions outlining the history of the area, including its smuggling past.
 A cliff-top golf course in the town and a number of other courses in the area mean the town is an ideal golfing retreat.
 When your game is over, why not enjoy the walking, cycling, bird watching, castles or country houses all within a short driving distance.
 Both Edinburgh and Newcastle upon Tyne are reached in an hour, making Eyemouth a wonderful base for touring South Scotland, and the North of England.